 This course introduces students to a framework of visual, conceptual, and spatial forms in 3dimensional design.
-Students will develop concepts through a variety of processes and materials, including clay, wood, and plaster.
+Students will develop concepts through a variety of processes and materials.
 Emphasis is on exploration of form and craftsmanship.
 Prerequisite: Design I (GDSG 1213) or permission of instructor.